FordPipatkittikul/web-dev-learning/Frontend/Learning_JavaScript/Document-Object-Model(DOM)/README.md

 # DOM
+## what is it
+The Browser DOM is responsible for rendering the web page, handling user events, and updating the displayed content.
+Whenever there is a change in the state or structure of the web page, the browser has to re-render the entire DOM tree, which can be a computationally expensive process, especially for complex and large-scale applications.

 ## vocabulary
 **The Mounting Phase** begins when a component is first created and inserted into the DOM.
 The Updating Phase occurs when a component's state or props change.